 IVF is one of the more widely used ART techniques with the highest success rates.
 A combination of medicines and surgical procedures are used to fertilise the egg with the sperm.
 Later, the fertilized egg is implanted in the uterus for conception.

-The results of IVF are positive in the first attempt only but in some cases, the patient is not able to conceive.
+The results of in vitro fertilization in India are positive in the first attempt only but in some cases, the patient is not able to conceive.
 In such cases, the IVF cycle is repeated.

 3)Intrauterine insemination (IUI)